-We can use the identified social interactions matrix $\hat{W}{econ}$ to shed light on the roles of factor mobility and yardstick competition in driving social interactions across states.
-To do so we estimate the factors correlated with the existence of links between states i and j in $\hat{W}{econ}$ relative to $\hat{W}{geo}$ For state pairs with non-zero links in either $\hat{W}{econ}$ or $\hat{W}{geo}$ , we define a dummy outcome $\hat{W}{econ,ij} = 1$ if a link between states i and j is estimated under $\hat{W}{econ}$ and $\hat{W}{econ,ij} = 0$ if a link between states i and j exists under $\hat{W}{geo}$ but not under $\hat{W}{econ}$ Hence we essentially examine the correlates of links described across columns in Table 3 using the following dyadic regression:
+We use \hat{W}{econ} to shed light on the roles of factor mobility and yardstick competition in driving tax competition.
+To do so, we estimate the factors correlated with the existence of links between states i and j in \hat{W}{econ} relative to \hat{W}{geo} .
+For state pairs with non-zero links in either \hat{W}{econ} or \hat{W}{geo} , we define a dummy outcome $\hat{W}{econ,ij} = 1$ if a link between states i and j is estimated under \hat{W}{econ} and $\hat{W}{econ,ij} = 0$ if a link between states i and j exists under \hat{W}{geo} but not under \hat{W}{econ} .
+We examine correlates of links using the following dyadic regression:

-$$\hat{W}{econ,ij} = \lambda_0 + \lambda_1 X{ij} + \lambda_2 X_i + \lambda_3 X_j + u{ij}, \tag{13}$$

-We estimate this using a linear probability model.
-The elements $X{ij}$ , $X_i$ , and $X_j$ correspond to characteristics of the pair of states (i, j), of state i, and state j, respectively.
+$$\hat{W}{econ,ij} = \lambda_0 + \lambda_1 X{ij} + \lambda_2 X_i + \lambda_3 X_j + u{ij}, \tag{13}$$ estimated using a linear probability model.
+The elements X{ij} , X_i , and X_j correspond to characteristics of the pair of states (i, j), state i, and state j, respectively.
 Covariates are time-averaged over the sample period, and robust standard errors are reported.

 Table 4 presents the dyadic regression results.
 Column 1 controls only for the distance between states i and j: this is highly predictive of an economic link between them.
 This reflects that the economic network of state i often comprises states are in the same region, but not necessarily contiguous to state i.
-The next set of specifications use the insight that economic neighbors are likely to be based on a mixture of similarity in geography, income per capita, and demography (Case et al., 1989).
-Column 2 thus adds two $X{ij}$ covariates to capture the economic and demographic homophily between states i and j.
-GDP homophily is the absolute difference in the states GDP per capita.
-Demographic homophily is the absolute difference of the share of young people (aged 5-17) plus the absolute difference of the share of elderly people (aged 65+) across the states.
+Column 2 adds two X{ij} covariates to capture the economic and demographic homophily between states i and j.
+GDP homophily is the absolute difference in the states' GDP per capita.
+Demographic homophily is the absolute difference in the share of young people (aged 5-17) plus the absolute difference of the share of elderly people (aged 65+) across the states.
 GDP homophily does not predict economic ties, whereas demographic homophily does.

-Columns 3 to 5 then sequentially add in several sets of controls.
-For labor mobility, we use net state-to-state migration data to control for the net migration flow of individuals from state ito state i (defined as the flow from i to j minus the flow from j to i).
-We then add a political homophily variable between states.
+Columns 3-5 then sequentially add in several sets of controls.
+For labor mobility, we use net state-to-state migration data to control for the net migration flow of individuals from state i to state i (defined as the flow from i to j minus the flow from j to i).34 We then add a political homophily variable between states.
 For any given year, this is set to one if a pair of states have governors of the same political party.
-As this is time averaged over our sample, this element captures the share of the sample period in which the states have governors of the same party.
+As this is time-averaged over our sample, this element captures the share of the sample in which the states have governors of the same party.
 Lastly, we include whether state j is considered a tax haven (and so might have disproportionate influence on other states).
-Based on Findley et al. (2012), the following states are coded as tax havens: Nevada, Delaware, Montana, South Dakota, Wyoming and New York.
+Based on Findley $et\ al.\ (2012)$, the following states are coded as tax havens: Nevada, Delaware, Montana, South Dakota, Wyoming, and New York.

-The specification in Column 5 shows that with this full set of controls, distance remains a robust predictor of the existence of economic links between states.
+Column 5 shows that with this full set of controls, distance remains a robust predictor of the existence of economic links between states.
 However, the identified economic network highlights additional significant predictors of tax competition between states: political homophily reduces the likelihood of a link, suggesting any yardstick competition driving social interactions occurs when voters compare their governor to those of the opposing party in other states.
 Tax haven states appear to be especially less influential in the tax setting behaviors of other states.
-This mirrors what was observed in Figure 2 where some of the prominent tax havens - Nevada, Delaware and New York - where all identified to have zero out-degree links.
+This mirrors what was observed in Figure 2, where some of the prominent tax havens - Nevada, Delaware, and New York - were all identified to have zero out-degree links.
 The relatively weak influence of tax haven states eases concerns over a race-to-the-bottom in tax setting behaviors.